Towards Powerful Probes of Neutrino Self-Interactions in Supernovae

 Future work may significantly improve sensitivity.
 Focusing on $\nu$SI effects \emph{far outside} the PNS, the SN 1987A data could be reanalyzed with a detailed $\nu$SI simulation and a full statistical treatment.
 For a future galactic supernova, the gains could be much more dramatic, because of the much more precise information on the time profile, flavors, and spectra~\cite{Scholberg:2012id, Mirizzi:2015eza}, which will also solidify the astrophysical model used to test new physics.
 Probing the short-timescale features predicted by supernova simulations with high statistics, including the possibility of black hole formation, is especially interesting.
 Flavor sensitivity will help probe $\nu$SI strengths in different flavors, complementary to other probes~\cite{Das:2020xke, Brinckmann:2020bcn, Esteban:2021tub}.

 For the wind-outflow case, further work and detailed simulations are needed to understand the observable consequences.
 Relativistic timing effects have been predicted for similar systems~\cite{Piran:2004ba}.
-On top of that, the wind outflow is the \emph{only} steady-state solution to the equations of relativistic hydrodynamics with physical boundary conditions; hence, if it is realized, the entire neutrino fluid \emph{both} outside and inside the PNS would have to relax to it. \emph{Outside} the PNS, this could lead to shocks and other time features that have been observed in numerical explorations of similar systems~\cite{2020MNRAS.493.2834K}.
+The wind outflow is the \emph{only} steady-state solution to the equations of relativistic hydrodynamics with physical boundary conditions; hence, if it is realized, the entire neutrino fluid \emph{both} outside and inside the PNS would have to relax to it. \emph{Outside} the PNS, this could lead to shocks and other time features that have been observed in numerical explorations of similar systems~\cite{2020MNRAS.493.2834K}.
 As a steady-state outflow requires constant energy injection, when the PNS neutrino emission drops~\cite{Li:2020ujl}, a burst outflow could be recovered, leading to potential observables. \emph{Inside or near} the PNS, the changes could be more dramatic.
 Differences in the neutrino radial profile between the wind and the no-$\nu$SI cases could affect the supernova.

-In both outflow cases, further observables are possible focusing on the physics \emph{inside or near} the PNS.
+In both outflow cases, further observables will likely follow from the physics \emph{inside or near} the PNS.
 If neutrinos form a tightly coupled fluid, new ways of energy transfer might be possible.
 These could affect the temperature and density gradients of matter within the PNS and in the region near the supernova shock.
 All of this could be made more complex by changes to neutrino flavor evolution.
-The sensitivity is potentially exquisite, as at the burst-outflow $\nu$SI limit the $\nu$SI optical depth inside the PNS is above $\sim 10^{10}$, to be compared to a neutrino-nucleon optical depth of $\sim 10^4$.
+The sensitivity is potentially exquisite, as at the burst-outflow $\nu$SI limit, the $\nu$SI optical depth inside the PNS is above $\sim 10^{9}$, to be compared to a neutrino-nucleon optical depth of $\sim 10^4$.

-The extreme conditions in supernovae offer unique opportunities to test both extreme astrophysics and fundamental physics, provided that each is adequately understood.
+The physical conditions in supernovae offer unique opportunities to test both extreme astrophysics and fundamental physics, provided that each is adequately understood.
 For 35 years, the impact of $\nu$SI on SN 1987A and future supernovae has been an unsolved puzzle.
 A full understanding is needed before the next galactic supernova, so that its data will provide clear new insights.

 \onecolumngrid

 \ifx \standalonesupplemental\undefined \fi

 {Supplemental Material -- S\arabic{page}}